judithneve/judithneve.github.io/projects.md

 ### Other projects *[completed]*

 **Classification algorithm.** I took part in a project aiming to classify mushrooms as edible or poisonous based on a variety of visual characteristics.
-Multiple algorithms were used and compared.
+Multiple algorithms were used and compared.<br>
 [GitHub repository](https://github.com/judithneve/Getting-High-or-Die/blob/main/Group1_Assignment2_report.Rmd)

-**Gibbs sampler.** In order to deepen my understanding of Bayesian approaches, I have coded the entirety of a Gibbs sampler.
+**Gibbs sampler.** In order to deepen my understanding of Bayesian approaches, I have coded the entirety of a Gibbs sampler.<br>
 [GitHub repository](https://github.com/judithneve/GibbsSampler)

 ## Research assistant project

 ### CTmeta *[completed]*

 I worked as a research assistant for [Dr. Rebecca Kuiper](https://www.uu.nl/medewerkers/RMKuiper) from October 2021 to May 2022.
-In that time, I extensively tested functions from the [CTmeta R package](https://rdrr.io/github/rebeccakuiper/CTmeta/) and edited the documentation.
+In that time, I extensively tested functions from the [CTmeta R package](https://rdrr.io/github/rebeccakuiper/CTmeta/) and edited the documentation.<br>
 [GitHub fork](https://github.com/judithneve/CTmeta) \| [Test files](https://github.com/judithneve/testingCTmeta)

 ## Teaching assistant project